corrode/corrode.github.io/content/blog/ugly/index.md

 // Parse .env file into a HashMap fn parse_config_file<'a>(path: &'a str) -> HashMap<String, String> {
-    // Open the file and read its contents let p = Path::new(&path);
+    let p = Path::new(&path);
     let mut file = File::open(&p).unwrap();
     let mut bytes = Vec::new();